guenter/aws-oss-alternatives/README.md

 # Open Source Alternatives to AWS Services

-Groups covered: Storage, Database, Analytics, Compute
+Groups covered: Storage, Database, Analytics, Compute, DevOps

 AWS Service             | What it does              | OSS Alternatives
 ------------------------|---------------------------|-----------------